 I wanted somewhere similar to Boracay but without the tourists.

-Fortunately, my travel companions had the same idea and as my laptop had recently broken I relied on them to research the prettiest beaches in the Philippines.
+Fortunately, my travel buddies had the same idea and, as my laptop had recently broken, I relied on them to research the prettiest beaches in the Philippines.
 They came to the conclusion that Coron had the best beaches and we booked our flights for the next day.

 Next was an hour of driving through Jurassic Park-esque scenery where Jen and I clutched at each other in fear as the jeep slowly crawled over creaking “bridges” — essentially two flimsy planks of wood thrown over a raging river, and which threatened to snap in half at any minute.